 6.3 Complainants may wish to arrange for someone to act on their behalf, such as a friend or relative.
 However, written consent must be provided by the complainant before the Panel can discuss the case with them.

-6.4 Where a PCP Officer considers that a complaint requires further information or detail in order for the matter to be properly considered under the Regulations, the complainant may be asked to provide such detail.
+6.4 Where a Panel Officer considers that a complaint requires further information or detail in order for the matter to be properly considered under the Regulations, the complainant may be asked to provide such detail.

 Initial Assessment on Receipt of a Complaint

-7.1 Upon receipt of a complaint, a PCP Officer in consultation with the Monitoring Officer, will determine whether it falls within the scope of the Panel’s complaint procedure, whether to record it and, if recorded, how the Recorded Complaint is to be deal with under the Regulations.
+7.1 Upon receipt of a complaint, a Panel Officer in consultation with the Monitoring Officer, will determine whether it falls within the scope of the Panel’s complaint procedure, whether to record it and, if recorded, how the Recorded Complaint is to be deal with under the Regulations.

 7.2 If the complaint falls outside the remit of the Panel, eg, it relates to operational policing, the complainant will be advised accordingly and signposted to the appropriate body that may be able to deal with the complaint.
 Complaints that purport to be a complaint about the Mayor when acting in relation to their PCC functions and/or any Deputy Mayor for Policing and Crime but in fact relate to the situations described in paragraphs 5.2 to 5.10, will not be recorded by the Panel.
 The complainant will be advised if a decision is made not to record the whole or part of a complaint and take no action upon it, with the reasons for this decision.